 health and safety advisor procedure requires all schools/workplaces with 30 or more employees to appoint a Health and Safety Advisor (HSA).
 Smaller locations with less than 30 employees are encouraged to have a trained HSA if practical.

 The role of the HSA is to assist the Principal, Managers and/or management team by providing advice on health and safety at the workplace.
 The HSA can be a valuable member of the management team and it is important to choose the right person for the job.

 Health and Safety Management and the role of the HSA

 Appoint a HSA

-- Schools/workplaces are to record the HSA details in MyHR Work Health and Safety (WHS) within the 'Location Administration' screen.
+- Ensure HSA details are recorded in MyHR Work Health and Safety (WHS) within the 'Location Administration' screen.
 Record these against the 'WHS Role' field.
 Internal staff can refer to the setting up their location screen factsheet on OnePortal.

 - A competent, well-informed HSA can provide invaluable support to their Principal or Manager and make a significant contribution to the successful management of the school or workplace.

 - Staff seeking a future leadership role will benefit from the knowledge attained; the emphasis on leadership and influencing skills developed performing the role.
 It is important to nominate the right person for the job.